juandguerrero/adventureworks-end-to-end-data-platform/README.md

 ## Overview

 This project demonstrates the design and implementation of a production-inspired end-to-end data engineering pipeline using the AdventureWorks dataset.
-The pipeline extracts raw data from AWS S3, validates and uploads it to Databricks, processes it through a Medallion Architecture (Bronze, Silver, Gold), automates the entire workflow with Apache Airflow, and delivers business-ready insights through advanced SQL analytics and Power BI dashboards.
+Raw data is extracted from AWS S3, validated and uploaded to Databricks, processed through a Medallion Architecture (Bronze, Silver, Gold), orchestrated with Apache Airflow, and transformed into business-ready datasets for advanced SQL analytics and Power BI reporting.

 ---